getodk/governance/TSC-1/STANDARD-OPERATING-PROCEDURES.md

 ## Roadmap

-Most project decisions are made through [lazy consensus](https://github.com/opendatakit/governance/blob/master/PMC-GOVERNANCE.md#lazy-consensus).
-The purpose of the roadmap is to document proposed changes and track new features to the ODK Project and/or associated projects/tools.
-The TSC is responsible for maintaining this roadmap to ensure a coherent evolution of the core tools and to guide contributions from community members.
-The TSC is also the final authority for specifying larger or more controversial features.
-Any current member has permission to add, remove, move items on the roadmap, although this should normally be done after consultation with the TSC.
+The purpose of the roadmap is to document and track proposed changes to the ODK suite of tools.
+The TSC maintaining this roadmap to ensure a coherent and orderly evolution of the tools.
+Any TSC member can change the roadmap, but changes should typically be made only after consultation with other TSC members.

 The roadmap is maintained in [the Roadmap GitHub project](https://github.com/opendatakit/roadmap/projects/1).